Algebraic criteria for stable diffeomorphism of spin 4-manifolds: Translating the bordism invariants into algebra

-given by counting self-intersections (with group elements and signs) of a generic immersion $f \colon S^2 \looparrowright M$ with $e(f)=0$.
-The expression $\mu_M(x)+\overline{\mu_M(x)}$ can be lifted canonically to $\Z\pi$ and then equals $\lambda_M(x,x)$.
-It is not hard to show algebraically that $\mu_M$, if it exists, is completely determined from $\lambda_M$ by this property.
-As a consequence, we shall not keep $\mu_M$ in our notation but will remember that $\lambda_M$ is a \emph{weakly even hermitian} form, meaning by definition that a quadratic refinement exists in this sense.
+It is not hard to show algebraically that $\mu_M$, if it exists, is determined by $\lambda_M$ via the equation $\lambda_M(x,x) = \mu_M(x)+\overline{\mu_M(x)}$.
+Thus we shall not keep $\mu_M$ in the notation, but will remember that $\lambda_M$ is a \emph{weakly even hermitian} form, meaning by definition that a quadratic refinement exists.

+\begin{remark} The use of cusp homotopies to fix the Euler number of the normal bundle amounts to a normalisation of $\mu_M(x)$ at $1\in \pi$.
+It is important to note that the above normalisation does not in general not lead to an obstruction to representing the homotopy class $x\in \pi_2(M)$ by an embedding $f\colon S^2 \hookrightarrow M$.
+However, $\mu_M(x)=0$ does hold if $x$ is represented by a framed embedding $f$ where $e(f)=0$.
+For example, this is important if one plans to do surgery on $f$ to simplify $\pi_2(M)$.